piaw/www/claude/Draft2027.md

 ## Open items to resolve

 ### Snow / opening dates
-- **Stelvio (2,758m)** — the binding constraint.
-Sets the earliest start date.
+- **Stelvio (2,758m)** — **the sole binding constraint.** Sets the earliest start date.
 Everything else on the route is 2,000–2,330m and low-risk by mid-June.
-- **Forcola di Livigno (2,315m)** — opens later than people expect, and has **no bike-legal workaround**.
-Verify typical opening date before fixing the itinerary.
+- **Forcola di Livigno (2,315m)** — opens later than Stelvio-adjacent passes, but **not a constraint**: the Munt la Schera tunnel runs a cheap bike shuttle to Zernez.
+Worth knowing the opening date, but it doesn't drive the calendar.

 ### Cancano / Val Alpisella
 Val Alpisella (the Cancano→Livigno link) was ridden in 2024 with Boen on a loaded tandem, 32mm tires: **45 minutes of walking.** Beautiful, no traffic.
 With 38mm tires it may go — but it is not a routing commitment.
 Foscagno/Eira is the paved default into Livigno.